starlilyth/Linux-PoolManager/README.md

 THAT IS ALL!
 STOP INSTALLING HERE UNLESS THINGS ARE BROKEN.

+If you install htpasswd from the Settings page, the default login/password is poolmanager/live

 UPGRADING IS JUST AS EASY!
   Do all the steps as above.